-A lawsuit filed by a West Orange woman against the township alleging she was barred from a public meeting has been settled.
+A lawsuit filed by a West Orange woman against the township alleging she was has been settled.

 The American Civil Liberties Union lawsuit, filed in April of last year, claimed Frances Holland, a 20-year resident of the township, was refused entry during a West Orange Open Space and Recreation Committee meeting in March 2010.

 As part of the settlement, West Orange officials will issue Holland an apology letter, draft minutes for the March meeting and pay the ACLU $200 in court restitution fees.

 The township council also adopted an ordinance in July that requires all committees, even those whose function are purely advisory, to adhere to the Open Public Meetings Act, said Kenneth Kayser, assistant attorney for the township.
 "Regardless of the lawsuit, all meetings should be open to the public," he said.

 Bobby Conner, attorney with the open governance project at the ACLU of New Jersey, said they were "very pleased" with the settlement and were "glad" the suit was resolved this way.
 "West Orange is providing more protection to the public that the Open Public Meetings Act requires."

 The suit stated that Holland, 71, attended the Open Space Committee meeting to discuss a proposed steep slope ordinance but was instructed by committee member Leonard Lepore to "sit in the hallway."
 Holland was told committee members would say "good-bye" on their way out, according to the lawsuit.